 Calculate the cost of a commercial mortgage by telling us how much you need to borrow in the fields below.
 Give us some additional information within our Deal Optimiser on the next page to allow us to negotiate the rate on your behalf.

-A commercial mortgage is the finance you will need if you’re aiming to buy or refinance a property for business purposes.
+A commercial mortgage is the finance you will need if you’re aiming to buy or refinance a property that is used for business purposes.

-You may find yourself needing one if you are a business owner that wants to own and occupy your office or premises, or if you are an investor that purchases and lets out commercial property.
+You may find yourself needing a commercial mortgage if you are a business owner that wants to own and occupy your office or business premises.
+Commercial mortgages are also used by property investors that purchase and let out commercial property.

 The main benefit of being an owner-occupier of a commercial space rather than a tenant is owning an asset that will appreciate over time rather than paying similar monthly rent payments that contribute nothing to your net worth.
 It leaves you in control of your space, taking away the worry of eviction, unwanted changes or rent hikes.

-Typically the mortgage term for a commercial property is shorter than a residential mortgage, capping out at 15 years in comparison to the 25-30 year term we see as standard for a residential mortgage.
+Typically the mortgage term for a commercial property is shorter than a residential mortgage, unlikely to be the 30 to 40 year term we may see for a residential mortgage.

 This will vary from lender to lender based on their criteria.
 The amount you can borrow will be decided following an assessment of you and your business’ financial circumstances.
 Lenders need to know that the business is profitable enough to be able to service mortgage and interest payments over a period of many years.